Home » MBA Program » Faculty

 Jiawei Zhang is the Michael Armellino Professor in Business and Professor of Information, Operations and Management Sciences at New York University’s Leonard N. Stern School of Business.
 He joined NYU Stern’s Operations Management Group in September 2004.
 He serves as the academic director of the Master of Science in Data Analytics & Business Computing program.

-Professor Zhang’s primary research interests include business analytics and optimization, machine learning, supply chain and inventory management, pricing and revenue management, and health care operations.
+His primary research interests include business analytics and optimization, machine learning, supply chain and inventory management, pricing and revenue management, and health care operations.
 His publications have appeared in Management Science, Mathematics of Operations Research, Mathematical Programming, Manufacturing and Service Operations, Operations Research, SIAM Journal on Computing,, etc.

-Professor Zhang received Bachelor of Science in Applied Mathematics and his Master of Science degree in Operations Research from Tsinghua University, China, and his PhD in Management Science and Engineering from Stanford University.
+He received Bachelor of Science in Applied Mathematics and his Master of Science degree in Operations Research from Tsinghua University, China, and his PhD in Management Science and Engineering from Stanford University.

 *The above faculty list is a sample list and may be subject to slight changes for each intake.